The ITensor Software Library for Tensor Network Calculations: High Level Features: MPS and MPO Algorithms

-A very useful and popular feature of ITensor is the AutoMPO system, which is a domain-specific language for constructing MPO tensor networks from sums of products of local linear operators.
-Constructing such sums is particularly important for physics applications, where one studies Hamiltonian operators, a typical example being the Heisenberg Hamiltonian:
+A very useful and popular feature of ITensor is the OpSum/AutoMPO system.
+An OpSum is a type that lets users input sums of products of local linear operators in a domain-specific language and AutoMPO is the backend system for ``compiling'' these sums to MPO tensor networks.
+Constructing sums of local operators is particularly important for physics applications, where one studies Hamiltonian operators.
+A typical example being the Heisenberg Hamiltonian:

-This particular Hamiltonian can be exactly written as an MPO of bond dimension 5, but the construction is technical and tedious to program by hand.
+This particular Hamiltonian can be exactly written as an MPO of bond dimension 5,\cite{McCulloch:2007} but the construction is technical and tedious to program by hand.
+The AutoMPO system automates the construction of this Hamiltonian MPO from the OpSum object: \begin{jlcodeblock} function heisenberg_mpo(N) # Make N S=1/2 spin indices sites = siteinds("S=1/2",N)